realworldml/realworldml.github.io/_pages/about.md

 ## Online Reading Group

 We are holding an online reading group focusing on real-world experimental design and active learning.
+For additional details, see [this page](readinggroup).

 1. &nbsp;**December 15, 2022** &nbsp;&nbsp;&nbsp; [To Be Announced](.).
 2. &nbsp;**December 22, 2022** &nbsp;&nbsp;&nbsp; [To Be Announced](.).